 You may also use this shortcut to choose the screen size: ⌘ + 1-4

-Setting a Location or Route
+Setting a location or route

-You will often need your iOS app to demonstrate a location-specific behavior.
+You will often need your iOS application to demonstrate a location-specific behavior.
 Do it easily with the Xcode iPhone simulator.
 You may either set a specific fixed location within Simulator or send locations and route-planning from your Mac to Simulator.

 Here are two more location-related options you can set.

-Present Location
+Present location

 You can use one of the following present locations from the Features menu: